Hochopepper/SwordToShield/CoreRules.md

 orphans and burn villages for no reason.
 Do not Hog all the fun, make a case against a ruling at the table, or complain when not everything goes your way.

+### D1s
+A one sided die, or D1, is certainly a kind of die that exists, but it does not serve any function when refered to in this system other than instantly rolling a 1 in cases when a 1 would not suffice; due to needing an easy way to augment the size of a die without refering to the amount of dice.
+An example, and probably the only use case for this is unarmed damage of different body types.

 ### Rules Disclaimer
 As you read through these core rules you will find many rules which start with "VARIANT RULE:" these rules are included as explicit options but should not be